ToolJet/ToolJet/docs/docs/data-sources/mongodb.md

 Please make sure the host/ip of the database is accessible from your VPC if you have self-hosted ToolJet.
 If you are using ToolJet cloud, please whitelist our IP.

-To add a new MongoDB, click on the `+` button on data sources panel at the left-bottom corner of the app editor.
+To add a new MongoDB, click on the `+` button on the data sources panel at the left-bottom corner of the app editor.
 Select MongoDB from the modal that pops up.

 ToolJet requires the following to connect to your MongoDB.